-The Company's operating leases consist of office facilities, office equipment and cars and the Company's finance leases consist of office equipment and cars.
+The Company's operating leases consist of office facilities, office equipment and cars.
 The Company's leases have remaining terms of less than one year to 15 years, some of which include one or more options to renew and some of which include options to terminate the leases within the next three years.
+The Company does not have any finance leases as of December 31, 2023.